AnEmortalKid/scryhub/docs/guide-steps/lookup-card-msg.md

         setCode: "BLC",
         collectorNumber: "1",
         scryfallTitle: "Bello, Bard of the Brambles (Bloomburrow Commander #1)",
-        borderTreatment: "border-borderless"
+        borderTreatment: "border-borderless",
+        finishTreatments: [ 'nonfoil', 'foil' ]
     }
 },
 console.log);
 ```

-You should see it print the card info!
+You should see it print the card info, and now you're ready to connect your extension.